Finger Pulse Oximeter explained, how to read, manage COVID-19, and when to call NHS 999 / 111

 If you have an illness like this, you may want to wait to be contacted rather than buying your own oximeter.

-Best Buy Pulse Oximeters (links to Amazon in the table below)
+Best Buy Finger Pulse Oximeters

 Low cost and OK - The XNUO, Anapulse and Salter are all CE marked medical devices and so meet EU standards.

 Mid-range - The Medisana and Beurer P40 are well-known German brands, the Medisana is on sale right now and the Buerer is manufactured in Germany.
+The most popular is the Kinetik, as customers trust their relationship with St John's Ambulance.

 Top-of-the-range - the most expensive we recommend is the Beurer PO60.